18 Powerful Non-Fiction & Fiction Books about Grief for 2023

 Then, the impossible happens, and Carol appears at Katy’s hotel.
 She is in perfect health and thirty years old.
 She is not the woman Katy thought she knew.
 As she gets to know her mother, she realizes more about herself.

-Find This Book In: Contemporary Fiction / Book Set in Italy / Book About Grief / Best Magical Realism Books / Books About Mothers/ Books Set on a Beach
+Find this book in: Contemporary Fiction / Book Set in Italy / Book About Grief / Best Magical Realism Books / Books About Mothers/ Books Set on a Beach / Books with Summer in the Title

 Fiction Books About Grief for Teens